Uncertainty Quantification of Surrogate Models using Conformal Prediction: Experiments

 \subsection{Camera Diagnostic on a Tokamak}

-The Mega-Ampere Spherical Tokamak (MAST) is an experimental fusion device at the UK Atomic Energy Authority.
-It was equipped with fast camera imaging diagnostics at several points across the Tokamak for capturing images within the visible spectrum, capturing the plasma evolution in real-time \footnote{https://ccfe.ukaea.uk/research/mast-upgrade/}.
-These Photron cameras \footnote{https://photron.com/} are essential diagnostics that contributed to fundamental understandings of key plasma phenomena in Tokamaks in recent years \citep{Kirk2006}.
-While camera data have mostly been used for qualitative analysis, recently it have been exploited to provide statistical insight into plasma turbulence \citep{Walkden2022}, as well as global instabilities (disruptions) \citep{Ham2022}.
+The Mega-Ampere Spherical Tokamak (MAST) at the UK Atomic Energy Authority was equipped with fast Photron camera diagnostics to capture plasma evolution in the visible spectrum in real-time.
+These cameras have been instrumental in understanding plasma phenomena \citep{Kirk2006}, providing statistical insights into plasma turbulence \citep{Walkden2022} and disruptions \citep{Ham2022}.

-In our previous work \citep{Gopakumar_2024}, we demonstrated the utility of the FNO to forecast the evolution of the plasma within the Tokamak.
-Within that work, the FNO was trained to take in an input sequence of 10 camera frames and predict a sequence of the next 10 camera frames of the plasma within the Tokamak.
-The model is trained on sequences of frames characterising the entire duration of a plasma shot within the MAST Tokamak.
-In this work, we apply the CP framework across the FNO-camera using the AER non-conformity score to provide valid error bars to the plasma evolution forecasts.
-For results and further information about the camera data, FNO and the training setup used, we advise the reader to refer to the original work by \citep{Gopakumar_2024}.

-Though the FNO is trained to predict the evolution of plasma for the entire time duration of a plasma shot, similar to \cref{sec:nwp}, the modelling task and the data are structured to represent that of an initial value problem.
-As represented in \cref{fig:time_window_ibvp}, the model takes in a fixed time sequence and outputs a fixed time sequence, its output is fully determined by the initial sequence of frames provided to the model.
-In our framework, we apply CP across the entire spatio-temporal domain of the output simultaneously and not sequentially, where the temporal nature of the output (the 10 time frames) is kept intact. \cref{fig:fno_camera} visualises the error bars obtained using the CP framework over the FNO used to forecast the plasma evolution across the central solenoid of the Tokamak and obtains exact coverage as indicated in \cref{appendix_camera}.
+Building on our previous work \citep{Gopakumar_2024}, we apply the CP framework to an FNO trained to forecast plasma evolution from camera imagery.
+The model takes 10 consecutive camera frames as input and predicts the subsequent 10 frames.
+Using the AER nonconformity score, we demonstrate that CP provides statistically valid error bars for these predictions.
+Details on the camera data, FNO architecture, and training are available in \citep{Gopakumar_2024}.